raspberrypilearning/dojo-mentoring/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-A teenager asks you during a session *“Can I try something a bit harder?
+An older Ninja asks you during a session *“Can I try something a bit harder?
 I have got the hang of this now.”* How do you respond?

 --- choices ---